 - Information regarding the interpretation of the 1951 Convention and other international instruments relating to refugee protection and their application in the context of this Law.

-The MoI and CRM have established the second roadmap for cooperation between Serbia and European Asylum Support Office (EASO, now European Union Asylum Agency (EUAA)) 2020-2022.
-The main focus with regards to refugee status determination procedure will be on country of origin information (CoI).
-EUAA representatives held a meeting with relevant CSOs recognized as main providers of free legal aid in Serbia in October 2021.
-In addition, representatives of asylum authorities have attended numerous seminars and trainings outside Serbia.
+The EASO, now EUAA (European Union Asylum Agency) has also been providing support in Serbia since 2016.
+The support is currently provided under the second roadmap for cooperation between Serbia and EASO/EUAA 2020-2022, established by the MoI and CRM.
+The main focus with regards to refugee status determination procedure is on country-of-origin information (CoI).
+EUAA representatives held a meeting with relevant CSOs recognised as main providers of free legal aid in Serbia in October 2021.
+In addition, representatives of asylum authorities have attended numerous seminars and trainings outside Serbia The third phase project Protection sensitive Migration Management is a regional IPA project which started in 2022 and will end in 2025, based on 4 pillars – identification and registrations, access to protection, return management and contingency plan.
+It is conducted by the UNHCR, IOM, FRONTEX, EU and EUAA.

 Article 20 Asylum Act.